-- Undemanded Proposal: This type of project proposals are like cold calling.
+- Undemanded Proposal: This type of project proposals is like cold calling.

-- Continuatio Project Proposal: It is an important reminder or update documents on some ongoing projects.
+- Continuatio Project Proposal: It is an important reminder or updates documents on some ongoing projects.

 - Renewal Project Proposal: All sort of terms between two parties ends after the completion of the project.
 In case you want to support continuation, you can prefer this proposal type.